MetaVIn: Meteorological-Visual Integration

 Overview

 MetaVIn is a groundbreaking deep learning framework designed to mitigate atmospheric turbulence in long-range imaging by integrating meteorological data with visual information.
-Presented at WACV 2025 (Paper ID #724), this innovative approach addresses the challenges of atmospheric turbulence, offering accessible and accurate turbulence strength estimation crucial for applications such as remote sensing, UAV surveillance, and astrophotography.
+This project, published in WACV 2025, represents a significant advancement in the field of atmospheric turbulence mitigation, offering improved image quality and real-time processing capabilities for various applications.

 Challenges